|Water Resistance Guide|

 A diamond exposed to radiation in order to change its color is called a treated diamond.
 Other possible treatments on diamonds that can be considered “treated” are coating, fracture filling, electromagnetic conduction and whitening by extreme pressure and heat.

 A trillion is a triangular, brilliant cut diamond with forty-four facets.

 A small line that may be seen inside the stone is called a wisp.
 Even though this is due to an irregularity in the diamond’s crystal structure, it does not affect the clarity of the stone.

 A naturally occurring metal, zirconium is widely known for its synthesized crystal form, cubic zirconia.
 Cubic zarconia is a simulant that is made out of diamond like materials but does not have the characteristics of one.

-WatchWarehouse.com is the first choice for 100% Authentic Luxury or designer Men's watches and Women's watches worldwide.
-Express your own personal style by shopping our online store for Brand Name Watches, pens and Accessories at low wholesale prices.
-You can receive the best deals on brand name watches like: Tissot, Michael Kors, Tag Heuer, Chopard, Montblanc, Victorinox Swiss Army, Hamilton, Rado, Cartier, Omega, Luxury Diamond, Certified Diamond Jewelry, and many more.
+WatchWarehouse.com is the worldwide leader for 100% Authentic Luxury or designer Men's watches and Women's watches on sale.
+Safe online shopping and fast free shipping for Brand Name Watches, Pens and Accessories at low wholesale prices.
+Receive the best discounts on brand names like: Tissot, Michael Kors, Tag Heuer, Marc Jacobs, Montblanc, Victorinox Swiss Army, Hamilton, Rado, Cartier, Omega, TW Steel, Seiko, Emporio Armani, Diesel, luminox, Mondaine and more.
 100% satisfaction is always guaranteed at WatchWarehouse.com.
 Place your order today.